 "extensions" are "extensions" of the corresponding SCT.

 The leaves of the Merkle Tree are the leaf hashes of the corresponding "MerkleTreeLeaf" structures.
+Note that leaf hashes (Section 2.1) are calculated as HASH(0x00 || MerkleTreeLeaf).

 3.6.
 Signed Tree Head